goji vegan hotel Rhodes

 Walking on the walls of the palace is allowed on weekdays, 12:00-15:00.
 The tour costs 2 EUR and starts from the Palace.

 The Archaeological Museum of Rhodes is not far from the Palace.
-Among the notable exhibits here are the marble statues of classical Greek gods and goddesses, intricate mosaic floors from ancient villas, and funerary stelae (stone slabs) with inscriptions in ancient Greek.
+Among the notable exhibits here are the marble statues of classical Greek gods and goddesses, and intricate mosaic floors from ancient villas.

 The Archaeological Museum of Rhodes - Rhodes travel guide